Minimizing Residuals in ODE Integration Using Optimal Control: Concluding Remarks

 We passed several remarks about so-called ``na{\"\i}ve users'' of modern codes for solving IVPs for ODEs numerically, saying that the users couldn't be expected to understand just what the codes were doing.
 This is of course an oversimplification; yes, modern users are busy people and focused on what the results of their simulations mean, rather than on the intricacies of the basic and well-tested codes they are using in their simulations.
 Yes, they should know how to use modern codes, which are excellent and efficient.
 See in particular the Julia package by Rackauckas and Nie~\cite{rackauckas2017differentialequations}, which we find especially impressive.
 But it seems somehow unfair to force users to learn \textsl{all} the details of how the codes work: the codes should just work as the users expect them to.

 Unfortunately, the codes do \textsl{not} always work as users expect them to, even though the documentation is usually clear. {One issue is, we believe, that \textsl{local error} and its relation to \textsl{forward error} (also known as ``global error'') is not as widely understood as it should be.
 Another and perhaps more significant issue is that the theory of error is true only asymptotically as the (mean) stepsize $h$ goes to zero, while for efficiency the code tries to make $h$ as large as possible consistent with the tolerances.
 This antinomy is managed by heuristics and ``magic constants'' in many codes.} A further issue is that the language used to discuss the polynomial approximations provide by \texttt{deval} sometimes uses the words ``interpolant'' and sometimes ``continuous extension.''
 These words are sometimes incorrect, strictly speaking, and can be misleading.
+The words ``dense output'' is sometimes used, and this is more accurate, but its subtleties could easily be overlooked.